reuban-bryenton/memory-game-test/README.md

 3. Compare the cards: If the user flips two cards and they are identical, they should stay visible.
 If not, the cards should be flipped back to their hidden side after a short delay.
 4. Game end: When all pairs of cards have been found, display a congratulatory message and the number of moves needed to complete the game.
 5. Reset button: The user should be able to reset the game and shuffle the cards again using a "Reset" button.

+## Instructions

+1. Fork this repo
+2. Chose framework you want to use : React, Vue or a personnal
+3. Implement the solution in your own public GitHub repository, and send us the link to the completed project.

+## Time Limit

+You have a maximum of 2 hours to complete this test.
+It is not expected that you will implement every feature within this time frame.
+Make choices on what to prioritize and be prepared to explain your decisions.

 ## Evaluation Criteria